Bachelor of Fine Arts in Musical Theatre

-The BFA Musical Theatre Program is coordinated under the leadership of Terri Kent, Professor and Artistic Director of Porthouse Theatre, Kent State University’s professional summer venue.
-She is a member of Actor’s Equity Association, SAG/AFTRA, the Society and Choreographers union and the American Federation of Television and Radio Artists.
+The BFA Musical Theatre Program is coordinated under the leadership of Terri Kent, Professor and Producing Artistic Director of Porthouse Theatre, Kent State University’s professional summer venue.
+She is a member of Actor’s Equity Association, SAG/AFTRA, the Society and Choreographers union.
 Directing credits include: Big River, Brigadoon, South Pacific, My Fair Lady, Oliver and Oklahoma (Porthouse Theatre); Cabaret and Children of Eden (Halle Theatre); Bye Bye Birdie, A Funny Thing Happened on the Way to the Forum, Little Shop of Horrors, and Damn Yankees (Cain Park); and Godspell, Side show, Chicago, The Fantasticks, and Guys and Dolls (Kent State University).
 Terri Kent can be reached at firstname.lastname@example.org

 The Musical Theatre program allows students to embark on a life of performance in the areas of acting, music, and dance.
 Alumni of Kent State University's Musical Theatre program have worked in local, regional, national, and international performance venues including Broadway, London's West End, and in film and television.
 Graduates of the Musical Theatre program also go on to careers as directors, composers, choreographers and educators.

 Students most likely to be admitted and succeed at the Kent Campus have achieved a cumulative high school grade point average of 3.0 or higher (on a 4.0 scale), and whose composite ACT score is 23 or better or an average SAT score of 1130.
 For more information on admissions, visit the Admissions website for new freshmen.